-Celia Hay gains French Wine Scholar and Society of Wine Educators Certification
+Celia Hay gains FWS and Society of Wine Educators Certification

 Global networking, personal investment in knowledge and a passion for high quality education have led to Celia Hay becoming the first New Zealander to gain two new wine qualifications, one from France and the other from the United States.